 So just how does a person/family save money on meat without giving up on quality?

-Buying in large quantities when meat is on sale. (affiliate link)
+- Buying in large quantities when meat is on sale.

-We buy much of our meat in bulk from Zaycon Foods.
+We buy much of our meat in bulk either from a butcher or the grocery store.
 I have been purchasing form them for years.
 Excellent meat, grass fed, organic.
 Yum and healthy.
 Or often times around holidays I will find that grocery stores will run great sales on meat.
 Thanksgiving is a great time to get a turkey (I usually purchase 3) and when the Fourth of July nears you will see tons of sales on meat that you can cook on the grill.
 Jokari Hands-Free Baggy Rack Clip Food Storage Bag

 Take advantage of these sales and buy in large quantities to take home and divide up and use for meal planning for the next 6-12 months.
 Always make sure you package your meat correctly when freezing.
 It’s not going to save you anything if it gets freezer burned and you have to throw it out.